molstar/molstar/docs/v6-architecture.md

 - SDF model conversion: `@molstar/model/formats/structure/sdf`
 - SDF feature/provider: `@molstar/plugin/state/formats/trajectory/sdf`
 - Ball-and-stick feature/provider: `@molstar/graphics/repr/structure/representation/ball-and-stick`
-- Full transform facade: `@molstar/plugin/state/transforms`

 Keep full catalogs in explicit modules in the packages that own their providers.
 Default-spec modules assemble them; runtime leaves and base entry points never import the default specs or full catalogs.
-Internal code uses individual transformer/provider imports; the full facade is a consumer convenience entry point.
+All consumers use individual transformer/provider imports; there is no full transform convenience facade.

 Transformer name strings remain unchanged.
 Importing a transform leaf must retain whatever registration is necessary for snapshots and actions; account for that behavior when auditing side-effect annotations.